bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 With that done I now beg your forbearance while we spend some time exploring how PowerShell's philosophy before we end with a very quick syntax overview.

+### The Structure of Commands

+This is an area where PowerShell has the same view of things as Bash and DOS etc..
+Commands are lines of text with the 'parts' being delimited by spaces.
+The first 'part' has to be a command of some kind or an operator.
+If the first part is an operator things can get a little more complicated, just like in Bash, but most of the time the first part is a command of some kind, and all the other parts become the arguments.

+This is the perfect opportunity to flag an important point of jargon.
+For all intents and purposes *argument* and *parameter* are synonyms.
+So far in this series we've chosen to use *argument* because that's the jargon used in both the JavaScript and Bash communities and documentation.
+However, PowerShell's authors made the other choice, so in syntax, documentation, and the broader community, the word you'll see is *parameter*.
+For your own sanity, and for ease of searching online, I strongly recommend that when you think about PowerShell, you think about parameters rather than arguments.

 ### It's Functions all the Way Down

 When reading the docs I was initially very frustrated that I could find good docs on how the standard built-in commands work, and good docs on writing my own functions, but there didn't seem to be any docs on writing scripts, and I wanted to write scripts!